(From left to right): Chang Lu, Travis Murphy, Richard Yu, Yan Zhu, Zhenning Cao, Nelie Loufakis, Chen Sun, Yining Hao, Sai Ma (July 2014).

 Our research is concerned with the new science and technology generated by applying

 One emphasis in our research is to develop high-throughput microfluidic tools to manipulate and analyze single cells and extract

 biological information.
 We have developed/invented microfluidic chemical cytometry, Coherent anti-stokes Raman scattering (CARS) flow cytometry,

 electroporative flow cytometry, total internal reflection fluorescence (TIRF) flow cytometry over recent years for a variety of applications.

-Another thrust in the group is on developing flow-through electroporation for efficient gene delivery into cells.
+Another thrust in the group is on developing flow-through electroporation for efficient gene delivery into cells (2011 Nature Protocols).
 Our ultimate goal is to apply this technique to

 create genetically modified cells for cancer immunotherapy, stem cell therapy and tissue regeneration.